 Program requirements include a minimum of 90 graduate credits.
-Students must enter the program with a master's degree comprising a minimum of 36 credits, which will be transferred into the Ed.D. program.
-In addition, where applicable, students may petition to transfer in an additional six credits previously earned beyond the master's level.
-Thus, students must complete a minimum of 48-54 credits at the doctoral level at JHU.
-The program includes the following required coursework components, which thematically underpin the program's conceptual framework:
+Students must enter the program with a master's degree with a minimum of 36 graduate-level credits, which will be transferred into the Ed.D. program.
+If a student does not have the required 36 master's credits, the student will be admitted on a conditional basis and must complete the additional graduate-level credits at an accredited college or university.
+Students with post-master's graduate credit in related education content completed prior to admission to the Ed.D. program may petition to transfer in an additional six credits of equivalent coursework with appropriate documentation and with the approval of the Ed.D. program directors.
+Thus, students must complete between 48 and 54 credits at the doctoral level at JHU.
+The program includes the following required coursework components:

-- Science of Learning (12 credit hours)

-- Educational Organizations, Contexts, and Systems (12 credit hours)

-- Applied Research and Evaluation (9 credit hours)
+- Foundations of Education (12 credits + electives) - Applied Research and Evaluation (12 credit hours)

-- Specialization Area (12 credit hours)

-- Applied Dissertation (9 credit hours)
+- Specialization Area (12 credit hours) - Applied Dissertation (9 credit hours)